janosh/blog/content/posts/2019-06-11~sticky-active-smooth-toc/sticky-active-smooth-toc.md

   // used to determine if the user clicked outside the ToC. const ref = useRef() useOnClickOutside(ref, () => setOpen(false))
-  useEffect(() => {
+  // Read heading titles, depths and nodes from the DOM. useEffect(() => {
+    // Fallback to sensible defaults for headingSelector, getTitle and getDepth
+    // inside useEffect rather than specifying them as Toc default props to avoid
+    // the need for useMemo and useCallback, resp.
+    // Otherwise, these would change on every render and since this effect calls
+    // setHeadings which triggers a rerender, it would cause an infinite loop.

+    // The default selector targets all headings (h1, h2, ..., h6) inside
+    // a main element.
+You can pass in whatever string or array of strings
+    // targets all the headings you want to appear in the ToC. const selector =
+      headingSelector || Array.from({ length: 6 }, (_, i) => `main h` + (i + 1))
-    const nodes = Array.from(document.querySelectorAll(headingSelector))
+    const nodes = Array.from(document.querySelectorAll(selector))
     const titles = nodes.map(node => ({
-      title: node.innerText,
+      title: getTitle ? getTitle(node) : node.innerText,
-      depth: getDepth(node),
+      depth: getDepth ? getDepth(node) : Number(node.nodeName[1]),
     }))
     // Compute the minimum heading depth.
-This will subtracted
-    // from each heading's depth to determine the indentation
+Will be subtracted from each heading's
-    // of that heading in the ToC. const minDepth = Math.min(...titles.map(h => h.depth))
+    // depth to determine the indentation of that heading in the ToC. const minDepth = Math.min(...titles.map(h => h.depth))
     setHeadings({ titles, nodes, minDepth })
+  }, [headingSelector, getTitle, getDepth])

+  // Add scroll event listener to update currently active heading. useEffect(() => {
-    // Throttling the scrollHandler saves resources and your reader's battery life. const scrollHandler = throttle(() => {
+    // Throttling the scrollHandler saves computation and hence battery life. const scrollHandler = throttle(() => {
+      const { titles, nodes } = headings
-      // Offsets need to be recomputed because lazily-loaded content
+      // Offsets need to be recomputed inside scrollHandler because
-      // increases increases offsets as user scrolls down. const offsets = headings.nodes.map(el => accumulateOffsetTop(el))
+      // lazily-loaded content increases offsets as user scrolls down. const offsets = nodes.map(el => accumulateOffsetTop(el))
       const activeIndex = offsets.findIndex(
         offset => offset > window.scrollY + 0.8 * window.innerHeight
       )